BeamMW/docs-gitbook/desktop/wallet-basics/create-wallet.md

 Beam desktop wallet can connect to the Beam network through:

 * **Integrated node (recommended)**: Running an integrated node within your Beam wallet enables the trusted node to verify the blockchain automatically.
 So your wallet will connect to a node the second you open your wallet.
 * **Random remote node:** "Random mode" allows connects you automatically to a random bootstrap node, enabling your Beam wallet to act as a "light client,"; creating transactions but trusting the remote node for blockchain verification.
-Recommended for weak devices with limited CPU power or RAM.&#x20;
+Recommended for weak devices with limited CPU power or RAM.
 * **Specific remote node**: If you are operating your own node (maybe even more than one) and want to connect to it, provide the node's IP and port address.

 ![](../.gitbook/assets/2022-06-23\_14-11-18.png)

 ### Synchronizing your wallet

-Now that your wallet is set up, it's time to synchronize with the current blockchain state on the Beam network.&#x20;
+Now that your wallet is set up, it's time to synchronize with the current blockchain state on the Beam network.

 {% hint style="info" %}
 Synchronizing with blockchain will take some time.
 Please be patient.